|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Use your favorite herbs or spices to flavor oils for dressings, cooking, or as a table .
-Plan ahead to let oil steep for 2 weeks.
+Use your favorite herbs or spices to flavor oils for dressings and cooking.
+Plan ahead to let oil steep for two weeks.

 "The Encyclopedia of Herbs, Spices & Flavorings" by Elisabeth Lambert Ortiz